Common name: Valerian

 Characteristics: Valerian is a perennial herb that is native to Europe, North America, and parts of Asia (Kuhn and Winston, 2000).
 It blooms white to red flowers from June to September.
 The European valerian, valeriana officinalis, has an Indian counterpart that is found in the Himalayas used similarly in Ayuvedic medicine called, valeriana jatamansi (Verma et al., 2011).

-Current applications: In his book, ‘holistic herbal’, David Hoffman writes, ‘Valerian is one of the most useful relaxing nervines that is available to us’ (Hoffman, 1998).
+Current applications: In the text, ‘Holistic Herbal’, David Hoffman writes, ‘Valerian is one of the most useful relaxing nervines that is available to us’ (Hoffman, 1998).
 He recommends it for tension, anxiety, hysteria, insomnia, intestinal cramps and intestinal colic, and period pain and cramps.
 It may also help with migraines and rheumatic pains.
-For tension he recommends it be combined with skullcap, while for insomnia, with hops and passionflower.
+For tension he recommends it be combined with American skullcap, while for insomnia, with hops and passionflower.
 For cramps it works well with crampbark.